Wilfred/wilfred.github.com/_posts/2022-09-05-difftastic-the-fantastic-diff.markdown

 Difftastic is fantastic when it works, and I use it daily.
 It's still not perfect though.

-Difftastic still has complicated failure modes.
+Difftastic has some complicated failure modes.
 Changing large string literals is a challenge (syntactically they're single atoms, but users *sometimes* want a word-level diff).